ephemeral972/rundeckjob_test/README.md

 # rundeckjob_test
-going to add some webhooks to automate sync on a repo
+going to add some webhooks to automate sync on a repo test using git webhooks